brennacodes/plum_good_theme/README.md

 }
 ```

-## Optional settings - Configure some colors manually
+## Optional settings - Configure colors manually

-If you like the theme as it is, the instructions below will not apply.
+If you like the theme as it is, the instructions below won't apply.

 This color theme removes many lines and borders by default, if you want you can add them back: